Leyland Cypress Tree Care and Diseases

 Cercospora Needle Blight – This fungus starts in the lower crown causing needle browning and then spreads upward and outward.
 Look for interior needles that turn yellow and then fall off, usually during October and November.

-Botryosphaeria Canker – Leyland Cypress trees are at risk for this disease characterized by dead reddish-brown branches and twigs occurring in otherwise healthy foliage.
+Botryosphaeria Canker – These trees are at risk for this disease characterized by dead reddish-brown branches and twigs occurring in otherwise healthy foliage.
 Long, narrow cankers covered with tiny bumps may also appear on the trunk.
 This disease tends to attack trees that are already stressed by wounds, other diseases or insect infestations.

 Other Leyland Cypress tree diseases and pests include: